Peloton is a great solution to get your workouts done without leaving your home. But how often should you use it?

-As you can see, the difference between trained and untrained people was quite significant.
-People who were trained and their body was already adapted to exercise-induced oxidative stress, not only had lower DOMS immediately after the workout, but also were able to recover faster (Spanidis, et al. 2018).
+People who were trained and whose body was already adapted to exercise-induced oxidative stress, not only had lower DOMS immediately after the workout but also were able to recover faster (Spanidis, et al. 2018).

 Here in the table below you can see that trained individuals have a much better recovery rate, especially in the period between 24 – 72 hours.

 - Untrained people have a much lower capacity for clearance and recovery, therefore they feel muscle pain and tension for longer.

 - On the other hand, trained people, who already spend a few weeks on the peloton bike have a higher capacity for the clearance of those pro-inflammatory compounds.

 In other words, they can train more and they don’t get so sore anymore.
 The body adapted to the exercise intensity and is more efficient in the clearance of those compounds.

 Recovery is also an important factor in injury prevention.
 People who train while being sore and have muscle tension are more likely to get injured (Cheung, et al. 2003).